shetketumitra/HotelInsightAI/README.md

 ---

-# License
+# 📄 License

-This project is intended for educational and portfolio purposes.
+This project is licensed under the MIT License.

+See the [LICENSE](LICENSE) file for details.

 ---